Key takeaways

 Bottom Line

 GPT Engineer is a historically significant project that helped define autonomous AI coding.
-With 55K GitHub stars, it demonstrated massive developer interest in the category.
-However, active development has shifted to Lovable (commercial) and the team recommends Aider for CLI use.
+With 55.2K GitHub stars, it demonstrated massive developer interest in the category.
+The repository is now archived; the team's focus shifted entirely to Lovable — which hit $200M ARR within 18 months and raised at a $6.6B valuation in December 2025[2] — and the README recommends Aider for CLI use.

 Recommended for: Researchers, educators, and anyone wanting to understand the origins of autonomous coding agents.